-- 1. Prices rounded to nearest £ hundred. - 2.
-Figures relate to those notified to NHBC by purchasers' solicitors. - 3.
-New Dw elling Sales and Prices include houses, bungalows, flats and maisonettes. - 4.
-The figures are sourced from information held on NHBC's Fusion system as at 31st August 2016. - 5.
-Changes can occur between figures published at different times owing to changes in policies and cancellations.
+- 1) Prices rounded to nearest £ hundred. - 2) Figures relate to those notified to NHBC by purchasers' solicitors. - 3) New Dwelling Sales and Prices include houses, bungalows, flats and maisonettes. - 4) The figures for provisional and revised quarters are sourced from information held on NHBC's Fusion system as at 30th November 2016. - 5) Changes can occur between figures published at different times owing to changes in policies and cancellations.